-&lt;sup>1 The Hebrew word here can mean, 'go in', 'come in' or even 'take in'.
+&lt;sup>4 The Hebrew word here can mean, 'go in', 'come in' or even 'take in'.
 For God to say, "Come in", means that He is there inside and you will be with Him in that place.
 There are times when God takes us into difficult situations, but He is there with us.

-&lt;sup>2 God gave Noah advance warning.
+&lt;sup>5 God gave Noah advance warning.
 To take in and settle all those animals would take a little time, as also to get and store all the food.

-&lt;sup>3 Why did God make a point of recording the exact day on which the Flood began?
+&lt;sup>6 Why did God make a point of recording the exact day on which the Flood began?
 Maybe He considers chronology to be important.

-&lt;sup>4 This deep is not the "bottomless pit" of Revelation 9:1-2.
+&lt;sup>7 This deep is not the "bottomless pit" of Revelation 9:1-2.
 It refers to water reservoirs within the earth.
+If they were 'broken up', they were under pressure.

-&lt;sup>5 Why 'windows', plural?
+&lt;sup>8 Why 'windows', plural?
 Obviously, God did not undo the dome all at once, or all the water would have fallen in a short time, not during 40 days.
 He undid the dome little by little, here and there, creating 'windows' through which the water fell.
 But due to the altitude the water was probably frozen, but God did what was necessary for it to fall.
 At the end of the 40 days the whole dome had been undone and all the water above it had fallen.

-&lt;sup>6 That is what the Text says: "every kind of wing".
+&lt;sup>9 That is what the Text says: "every kind of wing".
 Certainly there are different types of wings, but why did God make a point of mentioning them?